kingjon3377/poetrytex/README.md

 ## Numbering

 PoetryTeX can also number your poems for you.
-To have your poems automatically numbered, use the following command:
+To have your poems automatically numbered, use one of the following commands:

 	\numberpoems
 	\numbertop